|

 Since CRESST detectors operate at

-about 15mK, the main part of the facility
+about 15mK, the main part of the underground facility is a

-cryostat whose design combines the requirements of low
+cryostat the design of which combines the requirements of low

 temperature with those of low background.
 To avoid any line of sight